Faculty Moodle Help - Beginning of the Semester Checklist

 Note: An automated process adds students so there is nothing you need to do to enroll your students.

 Remember that students will not see your courses until you make them available.
 Follow the steps found in the Faculty Moodle Help - course availability guide.

 8. Refer students to resources in the CSUN block

 In the upper left of every course is a CSUN block that has a number of resources for students including links to the Student Moodle Help, Oviatt Library Resources and the IT Help Center.

 9. Explore CSUN faculty resources

 The Faculty Technology Center has many resources for training and support.
 Visit the CSUN Moodle Community for tips and tricks, guides, video tutorials and discussion forums.
+Faculty may self-enroll in the Course Redesign Essentials Moodle site for more resources on designing, organizing and facilitating courses using Moodle and other tools.
 The Academic Technology website has a number of resources for teaching with technology including a tools and techniques guide, schedules for workshops and hosted events and other resources.
 In addition, our staff, faculty associates and student assistants are available for support.
-Contact us at 818-677-3443 or by email at firstname.lastname@example.org.
+Contact us at 818-677-3443 or by email at email@example.com.